ahmadajal/MoDE/Python_implementation/readme.md

 mode = MoDE(n_neighbor=20, max_iter=100000, tol=0.0001, verbose=True)
 x_2d = mode.fit_transform(data, score, dm_ub, dm_lb)
 ```
 Once the MoDE embeddings are trained, you can measure the fidelity of the embedded dataset to the original dataset in terms of preserving distances, correlations and orders.
-To do so you can use the metric functions available in "metrics.py".
+To do so, you can use the metric functions available in "metrics.py".
 ```
 from metrics import distance_metric, correlation_metric, order_preservation
 dm_avg = (dm_ub+dm_lb) / 2